sudhirkumar90/CodingChallenge/README.md

 #Framework Description:
 1. This framework is using page object model to create Object Repositories for each Web-Page.
 2. Test can be run on Chrome/ Firefox/ Safari. (tested on Chrome (53.0.2785.143), Firefox (47.0.1) and Safari (10.0.1)).
-3. All the page elements and page related functions are inside com.zendesk.objectRepository package.
+3. All the page elements and page related functions are inside **com.zendesk.objectRepository** package.
-4. Test scripts (TestNg test functions) are inside com.zendesk.testcases package.
+4. Test scripts (TestNg test functions) are inside **com.zendesk.testcases** package.
-5.	com.zendesk.generic package contains all the generic functions/setup/utility files which are common to all scripts
+5.	com.zendesk.generic package contains all the generic functions, setup and utility files, which are common to all scripts.
-6. Config.properties file inside com.zendesk.config is for initial test configuration.
+6. Config.properties file inside **com.zendesk.config** is for initial test configuration.
 7. All scripts are data driven using excel with the help of Apache POI & TestNg.
 The test data file location is: zendesk/TestData/TestData.xlsx
 8. Reports are generated using Extent API.
 Each step during the test execution is logged into the reports.
 Verifications, Assertion and exception are logged along with the current screenshots.
 The default location of the report is: zendesk/ExtendReport/${Report_Name}.html
 9. TestNg.xml is configured to run from POM.xml using maven’s surefire plugin and these scripts can be integrated with any CI tool like Jenkins.